 - Facilitators will need to be available for virtual meetings, and respond to planning emails and updated logistics.

 - Facilitators must abide by the CC code of conduct.

 - CC will publicize course revisions and updates in communications to facilitators but, it is each facilitator’s responsibility to remain up-to-date on the course material and annual revisions.

 - Certification renewal is required after significant changes to the CC Certificate are made (no sooner than two years).
 Facilitators are responsible for paying the renewal fee.
 While we cannot confirm a price yet, CC will aim to keep the cost of the renewal fee nominal, covering our associated operational costs for the renewal process.

-- October 31: Application for BETA Facilitator course opened
+- October 31: Application for Certificate Facilitator Training course opened

-- December 10: Applicants notified about acceptance for BETA Facilitator Training
+- December 10: Applicants notified about acceptance for the Facilitator Training